 and Matthew Stephens.

-My PhD is supported by the National Institutes of Health Genetics and Regulation Training Grant
+My PhD was supported by the National Institutes of Health Genetics and Regulation Training Grant

 and the National Science Foundation Graduate Research Fellowship

 I'm interested in using statistics and machine-learning to solve problems in large-scale genomic data.
 I develop statistical methods that are grounded in real-world data analysis.
 In my work, I value domain expertise, exploratory data analysis, data visualization, modeling uncertainty, and balancing computational practicality and modularity with statistical rigor.
-My current research broadly focuses on learning about human history from patterns of genetic variation.
-I am developing statistical methods to help visualize and interpret population structure in large-scale population genomic datasets.
+My PhD research broadly focused on learning about human history from patterns of genetic variation.
+I developed statistical methods to help visualize and interpret population structure in population genomic datasets.
 I have also contributed to studies which aim to understand the genetic basis and evolutionary history of human traits and diseases such as height and multiple sclerosis.
 I have experience working in large international collaborations as well as small teams in both academic and industry settings.